 For those enjoying the interaction, we will continue to record Breaking the Fever most Tuesdays at 11am EST (8am PT, 4pm GMT, 5pm CET).

-- On 7 July, Rob Brotherton, a psychologist and science journalist, will discuss the pandemic and conspiracy theories (register here)
+In episode 15, Rob Brotherton, a psychologist and science journalist, discussed the pandemic and conspiracy theories.

 In episode 14, Akash Goel, Assistant Professor of Medicine at Weill Cornell Medical Center and human rights advocate, spoke to us about the medical response and food system in the United States, as well as poverty, purpose and dignity after #Covid19.